 We all love happy customers.
 We all love praise and positive feedback.
 We want to be recognized for the good things being done.
 All of that good and positive messages can become a trap.
 We can often get trapped into just loving the happy customer.
 We love the ones who are just positive, and wish the negative, problematic, complaining ones would just go away.

 There is a real gem hidden in those complaints.
 The complaint and advice we get from the customer is very significant to the growth of the business.
-The response received from a customer after offering a product or service will help your organization to know the customer expectation and plan on how to improve it.
+The response received from a client after offering a product or service will help your organization to understand consumer expectations and plan on how to improve it.

 Right or wrong, you benefit from each customer.